uiceds/syllabus/manuscript.md

 #### Module 2 Overview
 In this module we will learn the types of Civil and Environmental Engineering problems that data science and machine learning can help to answer, and begin to think about topics for course projects.

+#### Module 2 Learning Objectives

+By the end of this module, you should be able to:

+* interpret how data science can be used in support of CEE
+* formulate a data science problem statement
+* describe a strategy for solving the problem

 #### Module 2 Readings and Lectures